Research

 New Business Report Real Estate Financing

-To quantitatively assess the situation for commercial real estate in the German financing market, JLL analysed and evaluated current and projected new business figures and existing loan portfolios.
+For a quantitative evaluation of the situation for commercial real estate financing in the German financing market, JLL considers and analyzes planned figures for new business lending and loan portfolios in addition to the actually realized new business figures.

 General conditions and outlook